 But in my point of view, pumpkin seeds are small and slippery.
 They can be stuck in their throat and can lead to choking hazards for rabbits.
-So why do we even take a risk of feeding pumpkin seeds to rabbits.
+So why do we even take the risk of feeding pumpkin seeds to rabbits?
 Pumpkin seeds also contain high fat & it can increase your bunny’s weight quickly.

-Try to remove seeds and give them raw pumpkin.
+Try to remove the seeds and give them raw pumpkins.
 It’s much better!!!!

 Can Rabbits Eat Pumpkin Rind?

 Rabbits can eat pumpkin rind.
 It is not toxic for rabbits.
 Sometimes, rabbits will not eat the rind.
 Because the rind contains less sugar.
 Most of the time rabbits only eat the inside raw flesh pumpkin.
 Don’t worry if your rabbits do not eat the rind, it’s a common issue for all the rabbits.

 Keep in mind whether it’s rind or raw pumpkin you need to serve a small portion occasionally.